 401(k) vs IRA: what’s the difference?

-401(k) vs IRA is a common debate among people planning their retirement and exploring all options.
-But what, exactly, is the difference between an IRA and a 401(k)?
-And which will be the best choice for you, individually?
 In this article, we’ll go over everything you need to know to make a well-informed decision between a Roth IRA/traditional IRA vs a 401(k)/Roth 401(k).

-What is a 401(k)?
-What is a Roth 401(k)?
+What is a 401(k) and Roth 401(k)?

-What is an IRA?
-What is a Roth IRA?
+What is an IRA and Roth IRA?

 Is an IRA a 401(k)?
 No. An IRA is an acronym that stands for Individual Retirement Account.